Our Commitment to Values of Diversity, Equity & Inclusion

 Inclusion:

-We commit to creating and fostering an organizational culture and environment in which each individual, patron, staff or board member, musician, student, or partner can feel welcomed, respected, supported, and valued.
+We commit to creating and fostering an organizational culture and environment in which each individual, patron, staff, board member, musician, student, or partner can feel welcomed, respected, supported, and valued.
 We understand that an inclusive and welcoming organization embraces differences, and we seek to empower authentic participation from diverse groups and individuals in the community.

 Anti-Racism and Anti-Oppression: